 In law, there is no legal height defined for a pavement trip hazard.
 The criteria for a pavement defect that is actionable will vary between local authorities.
 However, many local authorities won’t consider a pavement defect actionable unless it is at least 1-inch (25mm, 2.5cm) high or deep.
 We’ll explain how to demonstrate the height of a trip hazard later on.

 Remember, you can’t claim just because you tripped over the hazard.
 You must be able to demonstrate that it caused you to be injured.
 For this reason, you should attend A&E or book an appointment with your GP as soon as possible after the accident occurred.
 Not only will this provide a basis for your claim, but it will also ensure that you get the medical attention needed for your injuries.

 While the hazard height is a crucial aspect, you would also need to demonstrate that the hazard was created by third-party negligence.
 This could involve, for instance, evidence showing that the local council did not monitor the public park correctly.

-For free claims advice on how to proceed with your case, please get in touch with our specialists today.
+For free claims advice on how to proceed with your pavement trip claim, please get in touch with our specialists today.

 Councils Responsibility For Pavements

 As mentioned above, the local authority is responsible for many roads and pavements.
 As part of that duty, a programme of inspection and repair needs to be carried out.

 That doesn’t mean every road needs to be inspected daily, however.
 Usually, the council will prioritise busier pavements for more regular inspections.
 For example, the pavements on the high street or outside a shopping centre will be checked more often than those in quiet residential areas.
 If the council are not aware of the defect or it has just recently happened you may be less likely to have a valid claim.

 We can assess your case for free.
 Our team will give free legal advice on what evidence you need in order to proceed.
 Through an informal chat, we can evaluate whether you have a legitimate claim.
 And whether your claim could qualify for compensation.